waggle-sensor/pywaggle/waggle/plugin/README.md

 Publish a heartbeat message. _May_ be used by node to provide software watchdog.

-### class waggle.plugin.PrintPlugin

-This class provides the same interface as waggle.plugin.Plugin, but will print results to the console instead of interacting with the message pipeline.

-It is intended for local development and testing without requiring a full node environment.

 ## Basic Example

 In our first example, we prepare three synthetic measurements and publish them